Mini Quilt of the Month, April: The Vegetable Patch

 For April we decided to do something in celebration of Springtime and inspired by nature.
 We all fell in love with the idea of a graphic image of root veggies growing in the ground using bright bold colors.
 The nature of this quilt makes it a perfect introduction to the world of machine applique which involves no turning under of seams or other tricky techniques.
 It’s just a simple, straightforward way to sew on any shape in a tidy manner.
 It feels like making a fun fabric collage.
 It's a great technique to learn if you're new to the sewing machine because it opens up a whole new world of possibilities.

-Cut the blue fabric into a 18-inch by 25-inch piece.
-Repeat for the brown fabric.
+Cut the Sky fabric into a 18-inch by 25-inch piece.
+Repeat with the Soil fabric.
 Sew these pieces together along one of their long sides with a 1/2-inch seam allowance and press the seam allowance towards the dark fabric.

 Cut out all of the vegetable and leaf templates.

-You will be cutting these templates from the 9-inch by 10-inch pieces of fabric in the kit.
-Reference the picture of the finished quilt on the cover of the pattern to see which fabric is used for each leaf or vegetable.
+You will be cutting the Leave from the Spectrum Bundle and the Vegetables from the assortment of solid, dot and striped fabrics.
+Reference the picture of the finished quilt on the cover of the pattern for inspiration.

 For each template cut the fusible interfacing and the fabric you want to use into a rectangle or square a little bigger than the template.